 There's also an Active Braking Assist function, which warns if a collision is imminent and provides an extra brake boost.
 It can even apply additional steering input to avoid a crash.

-The E-Class will go on sale in the summer of 2016.
+The E-Class will go on sale in Q2 of 2016.
 Pricing is yet to be confirmed.